inside sources print logo

 The family lived in Argentina, immigrated to Israel, then came to the U.S. about 20 years ago.

-The graffiti hit Senderowitsch’s family even harder because their adopted relatives, Brothers Yair Horn, 44, and Eitan Horn, 37, are among the hostages kidnapped and held by Hamas in Gaza after the Oct.
+The graffiti hit Senderowitsch’s family even harder because their adopted relatives, Brothers Iair Horn, 44, and Eitan Horn, 37, are among the hostages kidnapped and held by Hamas in Gaza after the Oct.
 7 terror attack.

 “They are very dear to us,” said Senderowitsch.

-Yair Horn
+Iair Horn

 There are about 100 hostages, including five Americans, currently being held by Hamas.